 The Roman Empire had a zillion religions, each with their own god, and all these gods had a temple in Rome.
 Religions had to be registered, that is, religions had to show they weren’t politically subversive by allowing their adherents to burn incense to Caesar, a practice that was intended to unite a very diverse empire.
 The Jews got an exemption.

-A Roman judge couldn’t know all the rules of all the religions, so the Romans had a hands-off religion policy.
+A Roman judge couldn’t know all the rules of all the religions, so the Romans had a hands-off-religion policy.
 If a dispute was wholly religious without a basis in civil law, the judge wouldn’t hear the case.
 The Sanhedrin’s gripes against Jesus were about His religious credentials and teachings.
-They were accusing Him of blasphemy, which was a capital offense under the Torah, but they couldn’t carry out the sentence for two reasons: It was a religious offense, so a Roman judge wouldn’t take the case.
+They were accusing Him of blasphemy, which was a capital offense under the Torah, but they couldn’t impose the penalty for two reasons: It was a religious offense, so a Roman judge wouldn’t take the case.
 Even if a Roman judge did take the case, he could only impose the death penalty if there were a basis for it in civil law.
 And there was none.

 However, two things happened that Judas didn’t anticipate: